squid-cache/squid-cache.github.io/Features/AddonHelpers.rst

 }}}

  channel-ID::
-  This is the concurrency channel number.
+  This is an ID for the line when concurrency is enabled.
 When concurrency is turned off (set to '''1''') this field and the following space will be completely missing.

  URL::
   The URL received from the client.
 In Squid with ICAP support, this is the URL after ICAP REQMOD has taken place.